damiththa/AddressBook/README.md

 AddressBook
 ===========

-Looks in personalised frequent contacts, Employees Directory and external users
+Looks in personalised frequent contacts, Employees Directory and external users.

+From the main page, window is created to call AddContacts.cfm